estraviz/agiledatascientist/README.md

 <img src="images/agiledatascientist_201707.png" alt="Website and blog of Javier Estraviz">

-This is my website and personal blog.
-The blog is built on the [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes) theme.
+This ~is~ was my website and personal blog, back in 2017.
+The blog ~is~ was built on the [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes) theme.